Stefan Grabiński

 Stefan Grabiński (26 February 1887 – 12 November 1936) was a Polish writer of fantastic literature and horror stories.
-He is sometimes referred to as the "Polish Poe" or "Polish Lovecraft", although his works are often surrealistic or explicitly erotic in a way that sets him apart from both.
 He was very interested in parapsychology, magic and demonology and in the works of the German Expressionist filmmakers.
+He is sometimes likened to Edgar Allan Poe and H. P. Lovecraft, although his works are often surreal or explicitly erotic in a way that sets him apart from both.

 Biography

 Grabiński was born in Kamionka Strumiłowa, then part of Poland (present-day Kamianka-Buzka, Ukraine), situated by the Bug River.
 His family was well off as his father, Dionizos, was a local judge, but Stefan's childhood was marred because of his proneness to various illnesses.
 He often read while lying in bed, which made him slightly reclusive and nurtured his bias in favor of dark fantasy and mysticism.
 After his father's death, the family moved to Lviv.

 He graduated from the local high school in 1905, then studied Polish Literature and philology at the former Jan Kazimierz University, which is presently the Ivan Franko National University of Lviv.
 While a student there, he discovered that he had tuberculosis, which was common in his family.